1337jazz/microtraining-git/README.md

 e02e95e Ad notifications db to compose file, update env.example
 ```

+## See the contents of a single commit
+It's very likely that you may one day need to see what actually went into a commit.
+You can use the simple command `git show <commit>` for this to see a *diff* of only what changed in that commit, compared to the commit before.
+Info on reading *diffs* is below.

 # Fix mistakes with `git commit --amend`

 This is a very useful command to use with `git commit` in (amongst others) these common situations: